francoisdevlin/devlinsf-clojure-utils/README.markdown

 * str-take & str-drop methods have been created, which simplify substring operations and splitting once on a regex.
 * re-split is written in terms of re-partition.
 The result is re-split is now lazy.

-## String Usage
-Usage is documented in the README.html file.
+## Usage is documented in the docs/str-utils.markdown file.

 # Clipboard Utilities